 Thalassemia major is when the child is unable to maintain a satisfactory haemoglobin level.
 The lifespan may be restricted to 3-5 years if left untreated.
 They require frequent blood transfusions, which leads to accumulation of iron in the liver, heart and other organs.

 People with thalassemia can manage the condition by avoiding eating foods which are rich in iodine.
 Read here to know what food is good for thalassemia.

 With regular blood transfusion, there is an overload of iron in the body of the thalassemia patients.
 So, they should not be given iron-rich foods like oysters, pork, beans, animal liver, peanut butter, tofu, beef, flour tortillas, cream of wheat, watermelon, prunes, infant cereal, peas, spinach, raisins, broccoli and green leafy vegetables.

 Calcium is an essential mineral, which is extremely important for thalassemia patients.
 Because of the affliction, bones tend to become weak and fragile and so, calcium-rich foods are highly recommended to strengthen the skeletal system of the body.

 What food is good for thalassemia?
-These are the following foods that can be eaten:

 1. Cereals - Wheat bran, oats, maize, rice and soy can decrease absorption of iron, but make sure these foods aren't consumed along with foods rich in Vitamin C such as orange juice.
 You can have cereals with milk, as it will help in increasing the calcium levels.